meza/trance-stack/README.md

 ### Environment variables

-Environment variables are probably the biggest pain-point in the maintenance of this stack.
+Environment variables are probably the biggest pain-point in the maintenance of this project.
 You have to add them to GitHub, add them to the deploy scripts and add them to the `.env` file.

 We're working on a solution to this, but for now, you have to do it manually.